pukhraj102/low-light-image-denoising/Zero-DCE implementation/readme.md

 The aim of this project is to employ the knowledge of computer vision and deep learning models capable of effectively denoising and enhancing images captured in extreme low light conditions.
-In this project i have developed and implemented convolutional neural networks DCENet and got ashtoninguishly competitive results.
+In this project i have developed and implemented convolutional neural networks DCENet.

 after cloning or downloading these files: for testing you have to create a folder named 'test' and two subfolder into this folder named 'low' and 'high' which stores the low light and the ground truth images of the test dataset respectively.